Research / Culturally centred health interventions for Māori and Pacific peoples

 The project team gathered information and engaged with leaders across the health system – via interviews, questionnaires and online hui – to establish the interest in, feasibility of, and parameters for such a network.
 There was strong support for establishing a network, and valuable suggestions about how it could operate.

-An advisory group will be established and community-based health providers will be invited to join the Network.
-Its focus, structure and needs will be defined through ongoing, collaborative co-design, emphasising mutual respect and bi-directional learning.
-Concurrent research will identify the implementation needs, facilitators and barriers of Network members.
+An advisory group was established, and community-based health providers were invited to join the Network.
+Its focus, structure and needs were defined through ongoing, collaborative co-design, emphasising mutual respect and bi-directional learning.

 Funding acknowledgement